OWASP/OdTM/guide/lab1_introduction.md

 ## Assignments

-* Using Threat Dragon, create a DFD for a case, that includes a web application (frontend interface and background database) and uses an HTTP balancer; carefully define all the data flows;
+* Using Threat Dragon, create a DFD for a case, that includes a web application (frontend interface and background database) and uses an HTTP balancer.
+Carefully define all the data flows.
-save the diagram as a JSON file.
+Save the diagram as a JSON file.

 * Using Threat Dragon, apply mitigations to the threats of the 'user' entity from [Example2](models/lab1_example2_modelled.json);
 save a report as a PDF file.
 To find mitigations use the [ACCTP catalog](https://nets4geeks.github.io/acctp/catalog/) and other cloud security sources.

 ## Self-testing